 If you are interested in working with a supervisor not on this list, please contact RegNet directly (firstname.lastname@example.org) in advance of the application deadline.

-Admission to the Master of Philosophy generally requires Bachelor degree with First Class Honours.
+Admission to the Master of Philosophy generally requires Bachelor degree with First Class Honours or Upper (though First Class Honours is often required for a scholarship) or its international equivalent.
 Admission may be granted if you can demonstrate that you have a background equivalent to these qualifications.

 All applicants must meet the University’s English Language Admission Requirements for Students.